Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 #### Appraisals

 Donors are responsible for obtaining an appraisal and consulting with a tax advisor in order to obtain such information.
 Generally, gifts with a declared value over $5,000 will require an independent qualified appraisal; those with a declared value over $500 will require that the donor file IRS Tax Form 8283.
 Please read IRS publications 526 and 561 for more information.
+An item over $250 will need to be reviewed by the Development Office rather than the library.

 Appraisers may be located through the [American Society of Appraisers](https://www.appraisers.org/), the [Antiquarian Booksellers Association](http://www.abaa.org/), or the [Appraisers’ Association of America](http://appraisersassociation.org/).
 If you wish to have an appraisal conducted, please do so before donating the materials to Whitman College’s Penrose Library.

-All gifts will be acknowledged by letter with a count of the donated items.
+All gifts will be acknowledged by letter with a count of the donated items upon request.
 The Library does not provide a detailed, title-by-title listing.

 #### Access Restrictions